scourgemancer/Sudoku_Program_with_Solver/README.md

 The program also comes with 10,000 puzzles for each of the five difficulty levels!
 The five levels of difficulty are super easy, easy, normal, hard, and extreme!

-The graphical UI was done using JavaFX and the solver utilizes the backtracking algorithm.
+The graphical UI was done in JavaFX and the solver utilized the backtracking algorithm, which was replaced by a much faster logical solver.

 When using the Plain Text UI, the sudoku is represented like this:
 <pre>